unjs/nitro/docs/content/2.deploy/20.providers/cloudflare.md

 ### Deploy within CI/CD using GitHub Actions

-Create a token according to [the wrangler action docs](https://github.com/marketplace/actions/deploy-to-cloudflare-workers-with-wrangler#authentication) and set `CF_API_TOKEN` in your repository config on GitHub.
+Create a token according to [the wrangler action docs](https://github.com/marketplace/actions/deploy-to-cloudflare-workers-with-wrangler#authentication) and set `CLOUDFLARE_API_TOKEN` in your repository config on GitHub.

 Create `.github/workflows/cloudflare.yml`: